Exotic C*-algebras of geometric groups: Integrable Haagerup property

 \section{Integrable Haagerup property}

 A locally compact group $G$ has the \emph{Haagerup property} or \emph{property $C_0$} if

+where $B_0(G):=B(G)\cap C_0(G)$ is the Rajchman algebra of $G$.
 Equivalently, $G$ has the Haagerup property if and only if there exists a net $\{\phi_i\}\subset C_0(G)$ of normalized positive definite functions so that $\phi_i\to 1$ uniformly on compact subsets of $G$ (see \cite{haag-prop}).
 We will require a refinement of this concept for our purposes.
 Many of the most important examples of groups with the Haagerup property will satisfy this refinement.

 \begin{defn} A locally compact group $G$ has the \emph{integrable Haagerup property} if

 Equivalently, $G$ has the integrable Haagerup property if there exists positive definite functions

 so that $\phi_i\to 1$ uniformly on compact subsets of $G$. \end{defn}